Security Optimizer Plugin

 Yes, our comprehensive WordPress security solution comes completely free.

-Yes, the SiteGround Security plugin is available to all WordPress users.
+Yes, the Security Optimizer plugin is available to all WordPress users.

-The SiteGround Security was created both with securing and performance in mind from the start.
+The Security Optimizer was created both with securing and performance in mind from the start.
 Running two security plugins will simply slow down your website.

-If you’re only interested in Jetpack’s security features, you can feel free to use the SiteGround Security plugin instead.
+If you’re only interested in Jetpack’s security features, feel free to use the Security Optimizer plugin instead.
 We do not recommend using multiple security plugins because duplication of functionality may cause issues.

 Our 2FA authentication system works only with Google Authenticator.
 The QR code won’t work with any other application.